Recent changes to the Ukraine Schemes

 As mentioned above, the guidance confirms that those who meet the eligibility criteria can also switch into the Ukraine Family Scheme from within the UK.

-From 3 May 2022 the Ukraine Extension Scheme will commence.
-Applicants must have had permission in the UK on 18 March 2022, unless they were in the UK with permission immediately before 1 January 2022 but that permission has since expired or they are a child born in the UK after 18 March 2022.
+From 3 May 2022 the Ukraine Extension Scheme commenced.
+Applicants must have held permission to be in the UK on or between 18 March 2022 and 16 May 2023 (the permission does not need to cover the whole period), or alternatively have previously held permission to be in the UK and that permission expired on or after 1 January 2022.
 It is for Ukrainian nationals, and their partner and children can also apply if they are already in the UK as dependants.

 Ukrainian nationals could consider claiming asylum in the UK on the basis they have a well-founded fear of persecution and are at risk of harm.
 It is not possible to claim asylum outside of the UK, so those wishing to do so will need to apply from within the UK.

-However, as conditions in Ukraine worsen for civilians, there is a chance that those who do not qualify for refugee status in the UK will be granted Humanitarian Protection due to the risk which would be posed to them in Ukraine as a result of the war.
+As conditions in Ukraine worsen for civilians, there is a chance that those who do not qualify for refugee status in the UK will be granted Humanitarian Protection due to the risk which would be posed to them in Ukraine as a result of the war.
 Asylum claims and humanitarian protection cases are assessed on a case to case basis, and often take a long time to be processed due to the backlog of claims.

 For more information please do not hesitate to contact a member of the immigration team.